sighupio/permission-manager/docs/how-to-contribute.md

 direnv allow

 # STEP 2: build the ui
-make dependencies ui
+export NODE_OPTIONS=--openssl-legacy-provider # Run this if you are using node 18 on macos and the following command fails make dependencies ui

 # STEP 3: start the kind cluster and the permission manager containers
 make development-up CLUSTER_VERSION=<k8s-version>
 ```

-Please note that the frontend container will install node_modules after the boot, so it could take some time to spin completely
+IMPORTANT: The frontend container will install node_modules after the boot, so it could take some time before it's ready.

 #### Teardown